ALPHAYA-Japan/gan/README.md

 The `loader.py` file will automatically upload all images and their labels (category_i folders)

 ## Acknowledgements
-This implementation has been based on the work of the great giants:
+This implementation has been based on the work of the great following repositories:
 - https://github.com/hwalsuklee/tensorflow-generative-model-collections
 - https://github.com/wiseodd/generative-models
 - https://github.com/eriklindernoren/Keras-GAN